top of page

 Amboy Crater Volcano

-Views approaching the cinder cone volcano from the hiking path
+Views approaching the cinder cone volcano from the hiking path at Amboy Crater

 We timed our visit to the area so that we could catch a sunset around the time we were climbing up the volcano.

-How Long is the Amboy Crater Hike?
+How long is the Amboy Crater hike?

 Desert sunset at Amboy Crater

-Is Amboy Crater a Good Place to Stargaze?
+Is Amboy Crater a good place to stargaze?

-If you visit around sunset, you'll have two miles back to your vehicle after the sun goes down.
-Not a problem if you've packed flashlights as the trail is pretty well kept and marked, but it could be difficult without light.
-In a pinch, since the trail is well marked, your phone's flashlight would probably be sufficient.
+If you visit around sunset, you’ll have two miles back to your vehicle after the sun goes down.
+Not a problem if you’ve packed flashlights as the trail is pretty well kept and marked, but it could be difficult without light.

 Basin inside Amboy Crater Cinder Cone Volcano